ak256/artifactor/README.md

 Generator GUI controls:

-* arrow keys or WASD to navigate selection cursor to browse
+* Arrow keys or WASD to navigate selection cursor to browse
 * X to save selected artifact to image
-* number keys (0-9) to input specific ID to jump to,
+* Number keys (0-9) to input specific ID to jump to
+* Backspace to delete last entered number
-* Enter to enter and jump to this ID
+* Enter to confirm ID input and to jump to the corresponding artifact

-The possible artifact IDs range from 0 to 4294967295.
+The possible artifact IDs range from 0 to 4294967295 (2^32 - 1).